MichaelVasseur/electron-ipc-bus/README.md

 peerName of the sender

 #### event.request [optional] : IpcBusRequest
-if present the message is a request.
+if present, the message is a request.
-Listener can resolve the request by calling event.request.resolve with proper response or can reject the request by calling event.request.reject with an error message.
+Listener can resolve the request by calling event.request.resolve with the response or can reject the request by calling event.request.reject with an error message.

 ## Test application